Primordial black hole ringdown: The irreducible stochastic gravitational wave background

 {{\bf{\em Discussion and conclusions.}}} In this Letter we have pointed out that any mechanisms for the production of PBHs in the universe, comprising a sizable fraction of the dark matter, are responsible for the generation of an irreducible SGWB associated to the QNM ringing of these objects when they relax to a stationary configuration after formation.

-Given its irreducible nature, this signal can be used to set robust constraints on the abundance of extremely massive BHs, often referred to as ``stupendously large'' BHs (SLABs)~\cite{Carr:2020erq}, typically defined in the mass range above $10^{12}\,M_\odot$.
-These exotic objects could originate from a variety of formation mechanisms (see, {\it e.g.}, Ref.~\cite{Faria:2025nlm} for an overview of proposed scenarios) and are subject to constraints from several astrophysical and cosmological observables~\cite{Carr:2020erq, Deng:2021edw}.
-Nevertheless, they remain a viable candidate to constitute a portion of dark matter in the extreme mass window $M =(10^{15} \divisionsymbol 10^{18})\,M_\odot$, although they are clearly irrelevant to the dark matter in galaxies.
+Given its irreducible nature, this signal can be used to set further robust constraints on the abundance or, in the future to determine the existence, of extremely massive BHs, often referred to as SLABs~\cite{Carr:2020erq}, typically defined in the mass range above $10^{12}\,M_\odot$.
+These exotic objects could originate from a variety of formation mechanisms (see, {\it e.g.}, Ref.~\cite{Faria:2025nlm} for an overview of proposed scenarios) and are subject to constraints from several astrophysical and cosmological observables~\cite{Carr:2020erq, Deng:2021edw,Gerlach:2025vco}.
 The formation and subsequent evolution of these objects would unavoidably generate a SGWB associated with their ringdown phase.
 Current and future CMB experiments, with their improved sensitivity to low-frequency GWs, will thus offer a unique opportunity to probe this background.
 A non-detection of such a signal places meaningful upper limits on the abundance of SLABs in the universe, further tightening the constraints on this elusive population.
 Clearly, the exact lower bound on $f_{\text{ PBH}}$ imposed by these constraints intrinsically depends on the value of $|A|$ and, for this reason, it cannot be precisely determined within the SLAB mass range.
-However, Planck constraints already rule out the possibility that SLABs constitute the entirety of dark matter across the entire mass range --- that is, $f_{\text{ PBH}} = 1$ for $M \gtrsim 10^{15}\, M_\odot$ --- if $|A| \gtrsim 10^{-1.5}$.
-In contrast, the window in this extreme mass range remains completely open for $|A| \lesssim 10^{-5.5}$.